-I love looking back at all the names that have come in and out of popularity over the years.
+I love looking back at all the baby names that have come in and out of popularity over the years.
 Thanks to the some handy lists compiled by the Social Security Administration (SSA), it’s so easy to find out which ones parents loved the most during each decade.
 Although the SSA tracks eras dating all the way back to the 1800s, I couldn’t help but feel the my heart warm most while looking at the favorite names folks chose during the ‘50s — especially when I saw all the sweet names for baby girls!

 In fact, I think it just might be time for all of the delightful names listed below to make a comeback.
 You really can’t go wrong with any of the timeless classics young girls were being given back then.
 We even took a look at Nameberry to find out the meaning behind each moniker and were blown away by how special each of one is.

 Scroll down to see if you had one of the most popular names from the 1950s.
-And be sure to share them with any of your friends who also made the list — or any young couples you know looking for the perfect name for their upcoming bundle of joy!
+And be sure to share them with any of your friends who also made the list — or any young couples you know looking for the perfect baby name for their upcoming bundle of joy!

 Clocking in as the second-most popular name from the decade, this lovely name has roots in Spanish, Portuguese, and Italian words meaning “pretty” and “beautiful.”